brown-cs132-s13/labs/sessions/lab.md

 Setup
 ------
-Create a new directory in your cs132 directory and `cd` to it.
+Create a new directory and `cd` to it.
 The first thing that we need to do is install Express.
 For that we enter:

 ```
 npm install express
 ```

-As we learned earlier, this will install all of the dependencies needed for Express, as well as adding it to your path.
+This will install all of the dependencies needed for Express.
 Next we can initialize an Express application in the directory.
 This will just set up a simple directory structure to get you going
 quickly:

 ```
-express
+./node_modules/express/bin/express .
 ```

 What are sessions?
 -----------------
 Sessions are temporary data associated with a user by a web application.
-They last for between 15 minutes and several weeks, or until a user signs out.
+They typically last for between 15 minutes and several weeks, or until a user signs out.
-Sessions are used by many web applications to keep track of information from one request to another, especially authentication.
+Sessions are used by many web applications to keep track of information from one request to another, especially authentication information.

 HTTP is a stateless protocol: a server has no idea of knowing from HTTP alone that the request it just got came from the same user as another 5 minutes ago.
 For example, without sessions, a user would have to log in